libdap Updated for version 3.21.1

 virtual bool ops (BaseType *b, int op)

-virtual void print_decl (ostream &out, string space=" ", bool print_semi=true, bool constraint_info=false, bool constrained=false)
+void print_decl (FILE *out, string space=" ", bool print_semi=true, bool constraint_info=false, bool constrained=false) override

-virtual void print_decl (FILE *out, string space=" ", bool print_semi=true, bool constraint_info=false, bool constrained=false)
+void print_decl (ostream &out, string space=" ", bool print_semi=true, bool constraint_info=false, bool constrained=false) override

 virtual void print_one_row (ostream &out, int row, string space, bool print_row_num=false)